lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Similarly, when a PKI is used with CWTs, each party needs to have a trusted third party self-signed CWT, or just the UCCS/raw public key, to verify the CWTs, and a specific identity or set of identities in the 'sub'(subject) claim of the CWT to determine if it is allowed to communicate with.

-* When PKI is not use (UCCS, self-signed certificate/CWT), the trust anchor is the authentication key of the other party.
+* When PKI is not used (UCCS, self-signed certificate/CWT), the trust anchor is the authentication key of the other party.
 In this case, the identity is typically directly associated to the authentication key of the other party.
 For example, the name of the subject may be a canonical representation of the public key.
 Alternatively, if identities can be expressed in the form of unique subject names assigned to public keys, then a binding to identity can be achieved by including both public key and associated subject name in the protocol message computation: CRED_I or CRED_R may be a self-signed certificate/CWT or UCCS containing the authentication key and the subject name, see {{auth-cred}}.
 Before running EDHOC, each endpoint needs a specific authentication key/unique associated subject name, or a set of public authentication keys/unique associated subject names, which it is allowed to communicate with.
 EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key.

 ### Identification of Credentials {#id_cred}